ASK: Adaptive Self-improving Knowledge Framework for Audio Text Retrieval: Problem Formulation and Analysis

 \subsection{The Gradient Locality Bottleneck}

-The batch-centric nature of Eq.~\ref{eq:ntxent_loss} creates a fundamental limitation.
-To formalize this, we define the \textbf{Out-of-Batch Influence (OBI)} as the expected gradient norm of the loss $\mathcal{L}_B$ with respect to all out-of-batch embeddings:
+The batch-centric nature of standard contrastive objectives creates a fundamental limitation in Audio-Text Retrieval.
+To formalize this, we introduce the concept of \textbf{Out-of-Batch Influence (OBI)}, which measures the gradient contribution from data points outside the current mini-batch to the optimization process.
+Let $\mathcal{D}$ denote the entire training dataset and $B \subset \mathcal{D}$ represent a specific mini-batch.
+For a batch loss $\mathcal{L}_B$, the OBI is defined as the expected gradient norm with respect to all out-of-batch embeddings: